openebs/openebs/contribute/design/1.x/cstor/pool/pool_expansion_by_expanding_disk.md

 ### Current Implementation

 - When the user creates the CSPC, the CSPC controller which is watching for CSPC will get create requests and creates cstorpoolinstances and cstorpooldeployments.
-CstorPoolInstance is responsible for holding the blockdevice information and other pool configurations whereas cStor pool deployment have 3 containers cstor-pool-mgmt, cstor-pool and m-exporter as the name conveys cstor-pool container creates pool(ZFS file system) on top of the blockdevices, whereas cstor-pool-mgmt sidecar container is responsible for managing these pool.
-If any changes required as of day 2 operations on the pool then pool configurations will be updated by adding BlockDevices, adding RaidGroup and replacing blockdevices cstor-pool-mgmt looks for any pending pool operations for CStorPoolInstance then performs pending operation on the pool.
+CstorPoolInstance is responsible for holding the blockdevice information and other pool configurations whereas cStor pool deployment have 3 containers cstor-pool-manager, cstor-pool and m-exporter as the name conveys cstor-pool container creates pool(ZFS file system) on top of the blockdevices, whereas cstor-pool-manager sidecar container is responsible for managing these pool.
+If any changes required as of day 2 operations on the pool then pool configurations will be updated by adding BlockDevices, adding RaidGroup and replacing blockdevices cstor-pool-manager looks for any pending pool operations for CStorPoolInstance then performs pending operation on the pool.

 Below is high-level info to explain the Day2 operations that are currently supported.

-- Pool Expansion When BlockDevice/raid group added: cstor-pool-mgmt will iterate over all the BlockDevices that exist in CStorPoolInstance resource and verify whether the corresponding BlockDevice/raid group is part of the pool.
+- Pool Expansion When BlockDevice/raid group added: cstor-pool-manager will iterate over all the BlockDevices that exist in CStorPoolInstance resource and verify whether the corresponding BlockDevice/raid group is part of the pool.
 If that BlockDevice/raid group is not part of the pool then pool expansion will be triggered on newly added BlockDevice/raid group.

-- BlockDevice Replacement In Pool: cstor-pool manager will iterate over all the BlockDevices present in CstorPoolInstance and verifies whether the current blockdevice is for BlockDevice replacement request[How cstor-pool-mgmt can know?
-We are maintaining annotation called openebs.io/predecessor: <replaced_blockdevice_name> on the claim of that blockdevice]?
+- BlockDevice Replacement In Pool: cstor-pool manager will iterate over all the BlockDevices present in CstorPoolInstance and verifies whether the current blockdevice is for BlockDevice replacement request[How cstor-pool-manager can know?
+We are maintaining annotation called openebs.io/predecessor: <replaced_blockdevice_name> on the claim of that blockdevice which will be populated by admission server on replacement request]?
 If requested BlockDevice is valid for replacement then the pool manager will perform BlockDevice replacement operation on the pool.

 ### Proposed Implementations

-- CStor-pool Manger inbuilt CSPI controller watches for CSPI resources and tries to get the desired state via every sync operation.
-As part of reconciliation logic, it will iterate over all the BlockDevices that exist on CStorPoolInstance resource if it found BlockDevice resource capacity(considerable changes) is greater than the existing capacity of BlockDevice on CstorPoolInstanceBlockDevice then we will follow below-mentioned steps to perform the [pool expansion](#Pool_Expansion_Steps).
+- CStor-pool Manager inbuilt CSPI controller watches for CSPI resources and tries to get the desired state via every sync operation.
+As part of reconciliation logic, it will iterate over all the BlockDevices that exist on CStorPoolInstance resource if it found BlockDevice resource capacity(considerable changes i.e difference is > 500MB) is greater than the existing capacity of BlockDevice on CstorPoolInstanceBlockDevice then we will follow below-mentioned steps to perform the [pool expansion](#Pool_Expansion_Steps).
 - [What if cStor is consuming part of partitioned disk/entire partitioned disk?
 The User has to extend the partition manually after that NDM will update the capacity on the corresponding blockdevice CR.
 Once NDM updates the capacity on BlockDevice in next reconciliation of CSPI Pool Expansion will be triggered].
 - [What if only one blockdevice got expanded in case of raid/mirror configuration?
 Pool expansion operation will be triggered but there won't be any change in the size of the pool].

+NOTE: During the cStor pool creation time and pool import time `autoexpand` property will be configured to `on`(configuring during import time will support for pools which were migrated from SPC to CSPC).

 Currently CstorPoolInstanceBlockDevice holds below configurations
 ```go